-PDT Cocktails is the authoritative archive of the famed New York City bar, replete with both house creations and numerous fine-tuned classics that have graced PDT’s menu since the bar’s opening in 2007.
-Beyond that, it is the most comprehensive digital reference for contemporary cocktails available today with such features as: - 400 meticulously tested cocktail recipes - 69 recipes for PDT’s house-made ingredients - Ingredient profiles that include photos and concise reference material - Photographs of every cocktail and every ingredient—over 1000 in total, each taken at PDT PDT Cocktails can be used independently or as a companion to The PDT Cocktail Book, which the app augments with new PDT creations, newly relevant historic recipes, and revisions to existing recipes based on available products and continued testing by PDT’s expert mixologists.
+PDT Cocktails is the authoritative archive of the famed New York City bar, replete with both house creations and numerous fine-tuned classics that have graced PDT’s menu since the bar’s opening in 2007. - 400 meticulously tested cocktail recipes - 69 recipes for PDT’s house-made ingredients - Ingredient profiles that include photos and concise reference material - Photographs of every cocktail and every ingredient—over 1000 in total, each taken at PDT PDT Cocktails can be used independently or as a companion to The PDT Cocktail Book, which the app augments with new PDT creations, newly relevant historic recipes, and revisions to existing recipes based on available products and continued testing by PDT’s expert mixologists.
 PDT Cocktails allows bartenders of all skill-levels to: - Search recipes by base spirit, cocktail-type, creator, and date of creation - Display measurements in ounces, centiliters, milliliters, or gills - Check off the ingredients you’ve got and this app will show you which drinks you can make - Filter the recipes on multiple criteria with just a few taps - Flag recipes and tag favorites; create custom lists of recipes - Annotate recipes with comments and cumulative likes and dislikes and build up a chronological history of your explorations - Ingredient definitions included - Sync your ingredient inventory, favorites and flagged, custom lists and journal entries across our entire suite of apps and over as many iOS devices as you like, using our free sync service - Universal app, works nearly identically on both platforms

 Great app, worth the money.
 The list of ingredients is amazing.
 Only 4 stars though because there is no option to add custom cocktails or missing classics.